itzmatheus/fun-generativeai-weather-api/README.md

 pytest -v
 ```

 ## Environment Variables

 To run this project, you will need to configure the following environment variables to your .env file

 `OPENAI_API_KEY` - https://platform.openai.com/docs/quickstart
+`LM_STUDIO_API_KEY`
+`LM_STUDIO_BASE_URL`
+`LM_STUDIO_MODEL`

+## Integrated locally with LM Studio Local Inference Server

+This project have a class `src/generativeai/lmstudio/DolphinGenerativeAIText` that implement dolphin model (TheBloke/dolphin-2.2.1-mistral-7B-GGUF/dolphin-2.2.1-mistral-7b.Q5_K_M.gguf), so basically you have to configure the enviroments LM_STUDIO in .env, and the project adjust itsel to connect.
+Make sure you have started the server in LM Studio.

+You can also create another interface to Gen AI Text implementing `src/src/generativeai/GenerativeAIText` model and configuring the factory `src/generativeai/GenerativeAITextFactory.py`.

+[This tutorial](https://www.youtube.com/watch?v=m7PvtNHsUa8) will help you to how run locally LM Studio with a model.

 ## Tech Stack